 Animal Care

 The success of the Canadian cattle industry relies on healthy, well-cared for cattle.
 Canada’s farmers and ranchers work hard to care for their animals every day.
-Where there are issues, farmers and ranchers work with the CCA Animal Health and Care Committee towards improvements through research, communication, and education.
+Where there are concerns, farmers and ranchers work with the CCA Animal Health and Care Committee towards improvements through research, communication, and education.

-The Code outlines acceptable science-informed recommendations and requirements on a variety of topics including housing, feeding, transport decision making and other management practices.
+The Beef Codes of Practice outlines acceptable science-informed recommendations and requirements on a variety of topics including housing, feeding, transport decision making and other management practices.
 The Code is intended to be used as an educational tool in the promotion of sound animal husbandry and care practices.
-The Code contains recommendations to help farmers and ranchers and others in the agriculture and food sectors compare and improve their own management practices.
+Under the Criminal Code of Canada, it is illegal to wilfully neglect, maim, wound, or injure an animal.
+Provinces and territories also have laws regarding the care and treatment of farm animals.
+The Code has requirements that reflect this.
+The Code also has recommendations to help farmers and ranchers and others in the agriculture and food sectors compare and improve their own management practices.

 Animal health is a big part of animal care.
 The Canadian Beef Cattle On-Farm Biosecurity Standard provides practical and effective on-farm biosecurity practices that, when properly applied and followed, can reduce the risk of impact of endemic diseases and reduce or prevent the risk of a Foreign Animal Disease (FAD) outbreak in the Canadian herd.